ElsieNaiah/Git_Conflict_With_Shandorf/README.md

 # Git_Conflict_With_Shandorf
-i dont want this changecchange Sample Data - Office Supply Sales The first set of sample data on this page is sales data for an imaginary office supply company, and each row represents one sales order.
+i dont want this changecchange Sample Data - Office Supply Sales I love you lord  The first set of sample data on this page is sales data for an imaginary office supply company, and each row represents one sales order.
 There are formulas in one column - Total.

 Each row shows the following fields: